 Jello worms: (Optional) https://foodmeanderings.com/jello-worms-and-dirt-cup/

 *** Make the worms a day in advance, as they need to set overnight (see recipe below)

-Make pistachio pudding, as per package instructions.
+- In a large bowl, make pistachio pudding, as per package instructions.

-Beat whipping cream to soft peaks and then add white granulated sugar.
+- In a large mixing bowl, beat whipping cream to soft peaks and then add white granulated sugar.
 Beat to stiff peaks.

-Beat cream cheese for 30 seconds, then add cherries and beat until smooth.
+- Beat cream cheese for 30 seconds, then add cherries and beat until smooth.
 Add almonds

-Assemble: break the cake up and put in bottom of cauldron or trifle dish.
-Add 1/2 the pistachio pudding, then top that with cream cheese cherry mixture.
+- Assemble: break the cake up and put in bottom of cauldron or trifle dish.
+Add ½ the pistachio pudding, then top that with cream cheese cherry mixture.
 Add all the whipped cream, then top with remainder of pistachio pudding.

-Add a little oreo cookie crumbs under the worms and sprinkle a little on top, if desired.
+- Add a little oreo cookie crumbs under the worms and sprinkle a little on top, if desired.
 Serve.